Burrough Valley: Human prehistory and history

 Human habitation of the Burrough Valley area goes back perhaps fifteen thousand years when tribes of paleo-Indians hunted megafauna like the giant short-faced bear (Arctodus simus) in the area and left their distinctive fluted spear-points, called Clovis points.
 More recently the Yokuts (more specifically the Casson or Gashowu tribes of Yokuts) and Western Mono tribes of Native Americans lived here.
 Local Monos still live on the Cold Springs Rancheria in neighboring Sycamore Valley.
 Others live off the reservation in Burrough Valley itself.
 During the period of white settlement, many white men took Native American women as wives, and many people of mixed blood now live in Burrough Valley and surrounding areas.
-The Mono began to inhabit the area perhaps six hundred years ago, when their Piute ancestors first began to cross through the passes in the Sierra Nevada to trade with the Yokuts, who lived in the San Joaquin Valley and the western slope of the Sierra Nevada.
+The Mono began to inhabit the area perhaps five hundred years ago, when their Piute ancestors first began to cross through the passes in the Sierra Nevada to trade with the Yokuts, who lived in the San Joaquin Valley and the western slope of the Sierra Nevada.
 Among the staple foodstuffs of the Native Americans was the acorn.
 Bedrock mortars once used for grinding acorns can be observed in exposed rock slabs.

 The first nonnatives arrived and settled in the area in the 1850s during the California Gold Rush.
 Among the first were Colonel Henry Burrough, after whom the valley is named, and Henry Rivercombe.
 According to local legend, Rivercombe named all his farm animals Jefferson Davis just before he left to join the Confederates and fight in the Civil War.
 Burrough and Rivercombe came to Burrough Valley from Millerton, California, a rough gold-mining town on the San Joaquin River and the first seat of Fresno County.
 They may have moved to Burrough Valley prospecting for gold since some gold was found in the area.
 A few flecks can still be found in local streams.
 A considerable mining camp of about 2,000, known as Sycamore Diggins, sprang up on Sycamore Creek in Watts Valley, a few miles south in the early 1860s.